Guide · updated July 2026

 Reviewshake

-The cheapest credible entry in the category: $29/month for one location covers review monitoring, requests and AI-assisted responses, with tiers up to a $199 white-label agency plan (10 clients, 25 locations, extra locations $30).
+The cheapest credible entry in the category: the base plan covers review monitoring, requests and AI-assisted responses for a single location, with tiers up to a white-label agency plan.
 The interface is plainer than the big platforms, but the price-to-function ratio is hard to argue with.

 • Monthly billing, real trial